Directory Submission Service: Is It Still Worth It in 2025?

 • Creating unique descriptions to avoid duplicate content issues

 This process becomes even more cumbersome when managing submissions for multiple locations or different business divisions.
-The time required for proper directory submission management could often be better spent on more impactful SEO activities with higher returns on investment.
+The time required for proper directory submission management could often be better spent on more impactful SEO activities with higher returns on investment, such as content creation or technical optimization.

 Risk of Low-quality or Spammy Directories